spectrocloud/librarium/content/docs/00-release-notes.md

 - You can now configure the behavior of the Palette agent to disable sending workload reports to the Palette control plane.
-This addresses scenarios where large clusters with many nodes exceed the 1 MB payload threshold resulting in agent failures.
+This addresses scenarios where large clusters with many nodes exceed the 1 MB payload threshold, resulting in agent failures.
 Refer to the [Nodes Troubleshooting](/troubleshooting/nodes#paletteagentsworkloadpayloadsizeissue) for guidance on disabling the workload report feature.
 ## Edge

 ## Breaking Changes